List of early webcomics: Webcomics of the 1990s

-In the early 1990s, cartoonists at various United States universities produced comics through various Internet protocols.
+In the early 1990s, cartoonists produced comics through various Internet protocols.
 During this period, it was unclear which systems would turn out to be the most successful.
 Hans Bjordahl, student at the University of Colorado at the time, started posting Where the Buffalo Roam on April 15, 1992 on Usenet, in GIF and PostScript format.
 Sharing the comic through the Internet, its readership extended through a few states.
 Even in 1995, cartoonist Dominic White published his comics The Internet Explorer Kit for the Macintosh and Slugs through Gopher rather than the World Wide Web, despite the latter rapidly gaining popularity.

 The first strip of Stafford Huyler's NetBoy was uploaded on the World Wide Web in July 1993.
 Being described as an early example of nerd humor, the stick figure comic made frequent references to technical topics most people with an Internet connection at the time would have knowledge of.
 Huyler later started the spin-off comic U.Nox, about system administrator Uri Noxen.
 Despite the small size of Huyler's early NetBoy comics (10 kilobytes), the server it was hosted on would crash when the strip got over six visits per second.
 In response to the webcomic's increasing popularity, Huyler built a stronger server himself.
-Despite these limitations, Huyler pioneered the concept of infinite canvas, uploading strips in shapes and sizes impossible in print.
+Despite these limitations, Huyler was one of the pioneers of the concept of infinite canvas, uploading strips in shapes and sizes other than those used in standard printed comics.

 The first strip of David Farley's Doctor Fun was uploaded on September 23, 1993.
 Campbell described Doctor Fun as the "first regular web comic", as NetBoy did not have a regular schedule during its first year.
 Mike Wean's Jax & Co. was first uploaded in 1994.
 Using JavaScript, it was the first webcomic to implement a "page turning" interface that encourages readers to read the comic in order.
 Soon, this effect was recreated by simple HTML, such as with Argon Zark!, which launched in June 1995 and is occasionally listed among the earliest comics to be published on the World Wide Web.

 Mid-1994, the Finnish Comics Society launched a collection of webcomics by various authors, initially under the label "NetComics".
 In November 1994, Reinder Dijkhuis started publishing Rogues of Clwyd-Rhan on the World Wide Web.
 The two of these were the first known webcomic created outside of the United States.
 The same year, an artist going by the name Eerie created a webcomic on bulletin board systems using ANSI art, titled Inspector Dangerfuck.

 Webcomics popular on the internet in January 1995 included NetBoy, Aaron A. Aardvark, and The Afterlife of Bob.
 At this point, fans of traditional comics such as Calvin and Hobbes started sharing such copyrighted comic strips on the internet.
 By the end of 1995, there existed hundreds of webcomics, most of which were derived from college newspaper comics, and most were short-lived.